The Challenge

 Scope And Constraints

 One major challenge was convincing potential users of the value of glucose tracking for performance.
-With little existing sport-science research, Supersapiens had to build credibility from scratch—developing the science, product design, and messaging in tandem.
+With little established sport science around glucose and performance, Supersapiens had to build credibility and educate its audience in parallel with building the product.

 My Contributions